GGyul-E/qilingframework.github.io/donation.md

 <h1>To support Qiling Framework</h1>

 - Opensource project is never an easy task.
 We value any help from the community
-- Please drop me an email kj@qiling.io after making the donation, I will mail you some swag as a token of appreciation
+- Please drop an email to kj@qiling.io after making the donation, we will mail you some swag as a token of appreciation

 ##### XMR:
 - 46T1c5taWuP6G4XvAG5shC6a7eai4Qe4HPFj5qEGyJzzMVRa9M9MR4DbNbbSDKtbgNR6bvWyj32Wb3HySYZuDqUp2GCr52o